 The late Wilbur C. King wore the title “public servant” in an unusual manner.
 He was active in Florida Public Utilities Commission until his untimely death in an automobile accident on July 17, 1964.
 Mr. King’s deep religious convictions led him to other public services in a unique sense.
 He and his wife were active and devoted members of the church of Christ.
 Propagation of the gospel was of prime concern to them.

 Through his will, Mr. King established the Wilbur C. King Family Educational Trust Fund.
 This fund provides loans to assist qualified young men to attend Florida College for preparation to preach the gospel of Christ.
 This fund is administered through trustees as designated by Mr. King’s will.

-Presently King Loans are not to exceed $4,000 per year for the second year of college, and $5,000 during the third and fourth.
+Presently, King Loans are not to exceed $8,000 per year for the first and second year of college, and $10,000 during the third and fourth.
 Interest is at 4% per annum on any unpaid balance and is assessed on August 1 of each year for the entire year.
 Unless a recipient is in a forgiveness period, payments are expected monthly.
 Payments are to be 1% of the balance or $25—whichever is the greater.
 Earlier repayments are encouraged.

 To apply for a King Loan, print and fill out the W. C. King Loan Application: